microsoft/Windows-iotcore-samples/Samples/EdgeModules/SqueezeNetObjectDetection/cs/README.md

 As you experiment with different objects, you can visualize them over time by adjusting the timeframe and interval size.
 Be sure to refresh the data after changing objects!

 ![Time Series Insights Explorer](assets/time-series-insights.jpg)

+## Optionally, build and push containers for an IoT Core device

+If you are targeting Windows 10 IoT Core, please refer to the separate instructions to [Build & Run on IoT Core](.\README.iotcore.md)

 ## Advanced topics: Bring your own model!